pnsaeta/p064/docs/PD-PD1.md

     \pdv[2]{V}{x} + \pdv[2]{V}{y} + \pdv[2]{V}{z}
     = 0
 \\]
-[I have written the laplacian in cartesian coordinates here, but the meaning of the laplacian is the divergence of the gradient, regardless of the coordinate system, and the expression in terms of coordinates is more complicated in cylindrical, spherical, and other curvilinear coordinate systems.]
+[I have written the laplacian in cartesian coordinates here, but the meaning of the laplacian is the divergence of the gradient, regardless of the coordinate system, and the expression is more complicated in cylindrical, spherical, and other curvilinear coordinate systems.]

 + The Schrödinger equation of quantum mechanics is
 \\[